Stock events for Dropbox, Inc. (DBX)

 DBX’s Geographic footprint

 Dropbox operates globally, serving millions of users in over 180 countries.
-The company has adopted a "Virtual First" work model, with a distributed workforce.
-While remote work is the default, Dropbox maintains physical office "Studios" in key cities across North America, Europe, and Asia-Pacific.
-Its headquarters are in San Francisco, California, with other significant office locations in the United States and internationally.
+It employs a "Virtual First" work model with a distributed workforce.
+Dropbox maintains physical office "Studios" in key cities across North America, Europe, and Asia-Pacific.
+Its headquarters are in San Francisco, California, with other offices in cities including Austin, Boston, Chicago, Dublin, London, Japan, Mexico, Poland, Singapore, Sydney and Hamburg.

 DBX Corporate Image Assessment